 One of the more versatile ingredients in cooking, mushrooms can be the star of just about any dish.
-Whether you’re looking to add meaty texture on a vegetarian plate, or just love the taste for what it is, you’re never far from a delicious mushroom forward meal.
+Whether you’re looking to add meaty texture to a vegetarian plate, or just love the taste for what it is, you’re never far from a delicious mushroom forward meal.
 Here are five mushroom forward dishes in Metro Detroit you need to try!

 If you’re looking for your pizza to be a little bold, there’s no better place to look than at Pie-Sci Pizza in Detroit.
 Their traditional Veggie D pizza is made with fresh mushroom, red onion, bell pepper, artichoke, and mozzarella.
 If you’re looking for something a little more robust check out their Are You Alfredo The Dark? pizza which has creamy alfredo sauce, chicken, fresh mushroom, mozzarella, and is topped with shaved parmesan cheese.